dubiacc/website/articles/en/nfp/index.md

 This "exaggerated physiological education" addresses intentional NFP directly: with its various methods, trackers, apps, etc. - all done with the intention of lust without consequences.
-Therefore, it is definitely a "subtle sin" to act as this modernist "Catholic" woman recalls her sadness about not being able to have sex with her "engaged boyfriend" (remember, for modernists, even NFP is seen as hard):
+Therefore, it is definitely a "subtle sin" to act as this modernist "Catholic" woman recalls her sadness about not being able to interact with her "engaged boyfriend" (remember, for modernists, even NFP is seen as hard):

 > NFP (for avoiding pregnancy) is the complete opposite of a woman's natural